MaiaraLopes/myFlix-Angular-client/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## App functionality

+User should:
+- be able to register
+- be able to login
+- see a list of all movies pulled from the database with their name and image
+- be able to click and view the movies genre, director and description
+- be able to favorite a movie by cicking on the favorite button and unfavorite it
+- navigate to their list of favorites
+- remove a movie from their favorites
+- access their profile
+- update their profile
+- delete their profile

 ## Running unit tests